cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Using distributed datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section explains what needs to be done in order to use Tarantella's distributed datasets correctly.
+This section explains how to use Tarantella's distributed datasets.

 The recommended way in which to provide your dataset to Tarantella is by passing a *batched* ``tf.data.Dataset`` to ``tnt.Model.fit``.